-Mbv Batesville Sandstone (Upper Mississippian, Chesterian) - Consists of very fine grained thin-bedded micaceous sandstone.
+Lower part A black clay shale that contains ironstone concretions at a few localities.
+Conformable with the underlying - Batesville Sandstone (Upper Mississippian, Chesterian) Consists of very fine grained thin-bedded micaceous sandstone.
 The sandstone is light brown to gray on fresh surfaces but weathers orange.
 The sandstone is conformable with the Hindsville Limestone Member.
 Ranges from 5-15 feet (1-5 m).

+Batesville Sandstone.
+Approximately 40 feet (12 m) thick.

 Hindsville Limestone Member - A thin-bedded, fine- to coarsely crystalline limestone.
-The limestone is light- to darkgray on fresh surfaces, but generally weathers to a light-gray or brown.
+The limestone is light- to dark-gray on fresh surfaces, but generally weathers to a light-gray or brown.
 Usually has a strong petroliferous odor on freshly broken surfaces.
 The limestone is fossiliferous and/or oolitic, contains pyrite and at various localities is interbedded with thin layers of clay shale and thin beds of siltstone to fine-grained sandstone.
 Approximately 60-80 feet (18-24 m) thick.

-Boone Formation (Lower Mississippian, Osagean and Kinderhookian) - Coarse-grained fossiliferous and fine-grained limestones interbedded with anastomosing and bedded chert.
+- Boone Formation (Lower Mississippian, Osagean and Kinderhookian) Coarse-grained fossiliferous and fine-grained limestones interbedded with anastomosing and bedded chert.
 Light to medium gray on fresh surfaces but usually weathers dark gray.
 The chert varies in color from white to light gray in the upper portion to dark gray or blue gray in the lower portion.
 Fairly chert free sections are petroliferous and contain brachiopods, corals, and crinoids.
-Zoophycus and productid brachiopods are present in the bedded chert locally.
+The trace fossil Zoophycus and productid brachiopods are present in the bedded chert locally.
 Springs, caves, and sinkholes are common.
-Approximately 260 feet (79 m) exposed on this quadronale.
+Approximately 260 feet (79 m) is exposed in this area. - Mbsj